siminarosioru/StudentsApp_CSharp/README.md

   * display of students from a specific year of study
   * searching for a student by name
   * deleting the selected student in the listBox type control
+- the StudentsApp_CSharp application is connected to a local database

 # User Interface Design
 - the graphic interface is in the following image: